 Fully unzip the laptop compartment of the Surge and lay it flat for airport screenings.
 Never remove your laptop again.

 When it comes to sleek looks, the Surge is a fish out of water.
 Built more for practicality than appearance, it landed at the bottom of the Style metric, along with the two other packs from The North Face.
 To most of our testers, friends, and colleagues, these packs all resemble bookbags from school days, albeit they are teched out much nicer.
 The Surge is at home on campus, but lacks urban style.

 When caught in more than just a light rain, we recommend purchasing an after-market rain cover or keeping a plastic bag in the laptop compartment to cover your computer.
-If you encounter rain regularly, though, the Patagonia Black Hole is the most water resistant model tested.

 Users who frequent airports and security screenings will fall for this backpack for its TSA-approved laptop compartment, but that's not all.
 The Surge offers all-around quality during the work week, with plenty of specialized pockets for your daily items and devices.
 Bike commuters, though, might opt for a more water resistant model in case of rain.